Some properties may be exempt from Council Tax for limited or unlimited periods, including the following:

 An application should be made where the property is unoccupied and substantially unfurnished and requires or is undergoing major repair works to render it habitable; or is undergoing structural alteration which has not yet been substantially completed; or has been vacant for a continuous period of less than 6 months from the day on which such repair works were, or such structural alteration was, substantially completed.

-You can apply for a discount where the property is an annex that it is used as part of the ‘main’ dwelling, or occupied by a relative of the resident in the main dwelling.
+You can also apply for a discount where the property is an annex that it is used as part of the ‘main’ dwelling, or occupied by a relative of the resident in the main dwelling.

-You can apply for an exemption if an annexe which is the sole or main residence of someone who is dependent on a relative who lives in the property to which the annexe is attached.
+You can also apply for an exemption if an annexe which is the sole or main residence of someone who is dependent on a relative who lives in the property to which the annexe is attached.